cucumberlinux/ports/README.md

 Contains the source directories for additional packages not provided as part of the official binary distribution.
 These packages are maintained by individual community members and consequentially are held to lower standards than the packages in the /cucumber directory.

 ### /utilities
 Contains various utilities for creating, maintaining and modifying ports.
-Also contains the ports system documentation.
+Also contains the ports system documentation and templates.
 This directory does not contain any packages.